Lenz & Staehelin

 With over 200 lawyers and offices in three major economic centres, Lenz & Staehelin is the largest law firm in Switzerland.
 Known for its high professional standards, the firm provides its domestic and international clients with a full range of services in the main areas of law.
 It is ranked amongst the leading practitioners in business law.

-Historically, Switzerland has been a preferred center of international arbitration and Lenz & Staehelin has its solid part in that history.
+Historically, Switzerland has been a preferred center for international arbitration and Lenz & Staehelin has its solid part in that history.
 Over time, legal disputes and proceedings have become increasingly complex and require the highest level of expertise and sensitive handling.
 Our experience enables us to provide our clients with the support they need.

 Lenz & Staehelin has enjoyed a leading position in international arbitration for a number of decades.
 Our attorneys have been involved in several hundred international arbitrations, either as counsel for a party or sitting as arbitrators.